-A Fund's tax position for a quarter is calculated as the sum of its investors' tax positions (based on their respective PIRs) for that quarter.
-If, in a quarter, the sum of investors' tax positions means the Fund makes a tax loss, or if the Fund has more New Zealand tax credits attributed to it than are required to meet its tax liability, generally we will claim a tax credit from Inland Revenue.
-When received, each investor's proportional share of that tax credit will be allocated to that investor's account.
+A Fund's tax position for a period is calculated as the sum of its investors' tax positions (based on their respective PIRs) for that period.
+If, in a period, the sum of investors' tax positions means the Fund makes a tax loss, or if the Fund has more New Zealand tax credits attributed to it than are required to meet its tax liability, generally we will claim a tax credit from Inland Revenue.
+We have the option of allocating each investor's proportional share of that tax credit to the investor's account when it is received.